cheshi-mantu/allure-report-one-to-three/toc/3configs.md

 1. Yes, will be documented
 2. Configs allow to set configuration for all modules.
-3. Configs allow to create multi-reports
+3. Configs allow creation of multi-reports
+   1. same report type with different configs (e.g. filters)

 ## how?